PensionBee/ddd-workshop/README.md

 ## Questions Worth Pondering

-- What benefits might you get from explicitly declaring entity types, rather than inferring them?
+- Are there any potential benefits from explicitly declaring entity types, rather than inferring them from zod schemas?
-- Are there any potential downside of using zod here?
+- What are the potential downsides of using zod in our domain code?
-- How would you describe the tests written at this level (unit, integration, e2e, regression, acceptance)?
+- Which kind of tests are parser tests (unit, integration, e2e, regression, acceptance)?
+- How can we write parser tests efficiently?
-- What's the value of writing tests at this level?
+- What value do we get from writing parser tests?